pub-769827371306972 pub-769827371306972

 Post script

 His wife, Cora, died Dec.
 3, 1966.
-Both Roscoe and Cora are buried in Carmen Cemetery in Gomer.
+Both Roscoe and Cora are buried in Carmen Cemetery in Gomer, Ohio.

 Photos below are from the organ's website